 Pack small headphones instead of massive one

-I know that Bose noise canceling headphones are as good as it gets for listening to music, but I am afraid that if you want to travel light you will have to opt for a small pair of headphones instead.
+Bose noise canceling headphones are as good as it gets for listening to music, but for the sake of packing light you will have to opt for a small pair of headphones instead.
 I usually just take the headphones that came with my iPhone.

 Bring a Kindle

-I am a fan of Kindle Oasis, which is waterproof (so you don’t have to worry if you spill a bit of wine over it!) and has an adjustable light.
+Kindle Oasis is waterproof (so you don’t have to worry if you spill a bit of wine over it!) and has an adjustable light.
 You can get it on Amazon here.

 Ditch the things that aren’t necessary

-Hairdryer – if you are going to a warm country, you won’t really need to dry your hair.
-But what if you are traveling to a cold destination?
-If you are staying in a hotel, you will definitely find one in your room.
+HAIRDRYER – If you are going to a warm country, you won’t need to dry your hair.
+If you are traveling to a cold destination and staying in a hotel, you will definitely find one in your room.
 If you are staying at a hostel, the reception usually has one.
-And if you really want to bring your hairdryer, “just in case,” opt for a compact one that has a folding handle, such as this one.
-Remember you may also need a plug adapter.
+If you really want to bring your hairdryer opt for a compact one that has a folding handle, such as this one.
+You may also need a plug adapter.

-Hair straightener or curling iron – again, ask yourself if you really need to straighten your hair while traveling.
+HAIR STRAIGHTENER OR CURLING IRON – Do you really need to straighten your hair while traveling?
 If you ask me, the answer is no. But if your answer is YES YES YES, make sure to buy a travel size straightener such as this one.

-Jewelry and make up – chances are that after a long day of walking around, you won’t really be bothered to put make up on, let alone sit around for an hour waiting for your nail polish to dry.
+JEWELRY AND MAKE UP – After a long day of walking around, you won’t really be bothered to put make up on or sit around for an hour waiting for your nail polish to dry.
 A mascara and a lipstick will be more than enough!
-The same goes with jewelry: bring a pair of earrings that easily match all your outfits, and consider buying some locally as a souvenir.
+The same goes with jewelry: bring a pair of earrings that easily match all your outfits, and buy some locally as a souvenir.
 Pack a small amount of perfume in a travel size spray bottle.